 Louise is an Associate Professor of Architecture, Urban Design, and Sustainability at NYU's Gallatin School of Individualized Study and also teaches at the Wagner Graduate School of Public Service.
 She is an affiliated faculty member in the Department of Environmental Studies and a member of the faculty advisory board of the Marron Institute for Urban Managment.
 She is a founding principal of Global Design NYU and is a co-author of Global Design (Prestel, 2014).

 She taught previously at the Yale School of Architecture, the University of Pennsylvania Graduate School of Architecture and Planning, and the University of Texas at Austin, where she was Associate Dean.
 During her career, Louise has led teams in design, programming, and master planning for public, institutional, and private residential clients.
 She also worked as a project manager for the City of New York in its Department of Housing, Preservation, and Development.
 Louise has led many community-based public design projects, including work with the the Alley Flat Initiative, the Blanco Library, the Austin Children's Museum, the Downtown Austin Alliance, and the Austin Fire Department.

-Louise received her Bachelor of Arts degree from Harvard University.
-She holds a Master of Philosophy degree from Cambridge University and received her Master of Architecture degree from Yale University, where she was awarded the AIA Henry Adams Certificate and the Janet Cain Sielaff Prize.
+Louise received her A.B degree from Harvard University in East Asian Studies.
+She holds an M. Phil. in Social Anthropology from the University of Cambridge.
+She received her Master of Architecture degree from Yale University, where she was awarded the AIA Henry Adams Certificate and the Janet Cain Sielaff Prize.